-|IELTS||6.0 overall (with reading and writing at 6.0) and no individual score lower than 5.5.
+6.0 overall (with reading and writing at 6.0) and no individual score lower than 5.5.
 We also accept a wide range of International Qualifications.
 For more information, please visit our English Language Requirements page.

 You are supported throughout your degree through tutor and self-directed learning, allowing you to become self-aware, proactive and motivated in your academic and life goals.
-The Sport and Physical Exercise degree offers many opportunities for the development of personal and professional skills including such skills as communication, organisation, time management, analysis and reflection.
+The Sport and Physical Education degree offers many opportunities for the development of personal and professional skills including such skills as communication, organisation, time management, analysis and reflection.
 The skills developed through the course will be transferable to many professions and areas of future employment and equip students for careers in business and management, with many graduates going on to carve very successful careers in these sectors.

-The Service and Leadership Award is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
+The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.

-The tuition fees for 2018/19 are £9,250 for full-time undergraduate courses.
+The tuition fees for the 2024/25 academic year are £9,250 for full-time undergraduate courses.